Nisbo/another_mvg/README.md

     name: "Pasing"
     globalid: "de:09162:10"
 ```
-The code above, will show all S-Bahn connections from Pasing.
+The code above, will show all connections from Pasing.
+(Pasing has the globalid de:09162:10)
-If you want to see also Bus, Regional Bus and Tram or U-Bahn (U-Bahn not in Pasing) you have to configure the ```   transporttypes```.
+If you want to see only Bus, Regional Bus, Tram and/or U-Bahn (U-Bahn of course not in Pasing) you have to configure the ```   transporttypes```.

 ## Extended Configuration